Joey Bart Player Props: Giants vs. Marlins

-The San Francisco Giants and Joey Bart, who went 2-for-5 last time in action, take on Jesus Luzardo and the Miami Marlins at LoanDepot park, Monday at 6:40 PM ET.
+On Tuesday, Joey Bart (coming off going 2-for-4 with a double) and the San Francisco Giants play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+First pitch is at 6:40 PM ET.

-He racked up two hits (going 2-for-5) in his last appearance against the Tigers.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Marlins.

 Joey Bart Game Info & Props vs. the Marlins